esheldon/desdb/README.md

 There are some scripts with pre-defined queries.

+* get-table-info: For the input table name, print the column names,typecode,typename,precision,scale,value.
+* get-release-runs: Print all runs for input release and file type.
 * get-red-info: Look up all red catalogs and images in the input release and write out their file ids, path info, and external url.
+* get-coadd-info: Look up all coadd images in the input release and write out their file ids, along with some other info.
+* get-coadd-srclists: Look up all coadd images for the requested release, find the single epoch 'red' images that were used as input, and write out a json file with the coadd and red image info.
+The json file is keyed by coadd_id.
+* get-filelist: Look up the listed file types and write out their local path information.
+The types should be a comma separated list.

 Preparation
 -----------